Moses-Martins/RENDA-CAAS/README.md

   "Horizon": "Viewer"
 }
 ```
-- By default, registering through a product makes the user a `"User"` for that product and a `"Viewer"` for the others.
 - Roles supported: `Superadmin`, `Admin`, `User`, `Viewer`.

+### Login with Email/Password
+- If the user registers through any product endpoint, they are created in the database and assigned the "User" role for that product and "Viewer" for the others.
+On login, the user’s existing roles are used and a JWT is issued.

 ### Login with Google
 - If the user is new, they are automatically created in the database and assigned the `"User"` role for all products (`Renda360`, `Scale`, and `Horizon`).